 Don’t give up.
 It is very common for Social Security to deny claims; it is easy to become discouraged and believe it is useless to pursue your benefits.
 Your greatest chance to win your claim is at the hearing level, when a judge will personally meet with you and hear your complaints and problem.

-It’s also important to hire an experienced attorney to represent you who understands Social Security’s rules and requirements.
-It is also important to do this at the earliest stage possible in your claim for Social Security Disability.
+It’s also important to hire an experienced advocate to represent you who understands Social Security’s rules and requirements.
+It is also imperative to do this at the earliest stage possible in your claim for Social Security Disability.

 Yes, as long as you don’t earn much.
 According to Social Security rules, you can collect Social Security Disability benefits if your income represents less than you could earn through Substantial Gainful Activity (SGA).